thisisqubika/ruy/README.md

 ### Rules

-A Rule is a set of conditions that must suffice and returns a value resulting from either an outcome or a fallback.
+A Rule is a set of conditions that must suffice, and return a value resulting from either an outcome or a fallback.

 ### Contexts